|

 house unless you close the door."

-"But then what would they think we
+"But then what would they think we were

-she realised I wasn't with Jim?"
+wasn't with Jim?"

 Mart chuckled.
-"So you noticed
+"So you noticed that

-the relationship that never was."
+that never was."

-"Mart, I don't think you realise how
+"Mart, I don't think you realise how much

-already know them.
+them.
 It's obvious how important they are to you."

-"I guess you're right," Mart replied
+"I guess you're right," Mart replied slowly.

-haven't been boring you to death."
+boring you to death."

 "Hardly," Rachel assured him.
+"The

-your family and friends."
+family and friends."

 "Well, you'd better scoot off and have

 that shower so you can meet them all," Mart told her.
-"The rest of the
+"The rest of the gang

-gang will be here soon."
+will be here soon."

-Rachel nodded and pushed him out of
+Rachel nodded and pushed him out of the

-the room.
+room.
 He closed the door behind him, but didn't move.

 All except Di, Mart thought to